myxyhg/algorithm/README.md

 # algorithm
-a repository for algorithm and data structure study
+a repository for algorithm and data structure study.